viacheslav-lasukov/PMBoK6/Tools and Techniques/Influencing.md

 PMBOK Page: 349
 ---
 # Description
-Because [[Project Manager]]s often have little or no direct [[Authority]] over team members in a matrix environment, their ability to influence stakeholders on a timely basis is critical to project success.
+Because [[Roles/Project Manager]]s often have little or no direct [[Authority]] over team members in a matrix environment, their ability to influence stakeholders on a timely basis is critical to project success.
 ## Key [[Influencing]] Skills
 - Ability to be persuasive
 - Clearly articulating points and positions